fusioncharts/dev_centre_docs/common-use-cases/color-range-usecases.md

 ---
-title: Configure Color Range | FusionCharts
+title: Color Range | FusionCharts
 description: This section talks about the color range used by the charts to represent a range of data values.
-heading: Configure Color Range
+heading: Color Range
 ---

 FusionCharts comes along with some specialized chart types, gauges and all maps, which uses color to represent a range of data values.
 For example, in a heat map chart measuring the level of weekly attendance of a company, you can define colors red, yellow, blue and green to determine bad, average, good and excellent percentage of employee attendance respectively.
 When the chart is rendered the four levels can be easily distinguished by their respective colors.